 343 Industries was hard at work on their next mainline title Halo 5: Guardians, but that wasn’t all they had in store.
 E3 2014 blew us all away with the announcement of Halo: The Master Chief collection, the first four Halo games and their multiplayer in its entirety all on one disc, a Halo fan’s dream collection to be certain.
 If there was one product that could win back the goodwill of the Halo community this was it.
 Unfortunately, we all know what happened next.
 Halo: The Master Chief Collection released in a comically broken state.
 It was bad enough the campaigns were so buggy with menu’s overlapping and checkpoints not occurring, but the multiplayer didn’t even work.
 Minutes turned to hours as fans across the world failed to connect to even one matchmaking lobby.
 The game was quite literally broken and in no state to be released as a complete product.
 While extremely disheartening at the time I do look back with hindsight and realize that what the team was trying to achieve with this collection was truly out of this world.
 In reality a collection like this probably needed its own sole three year development cycle and since we know that kind of time was never going to be given to a side project it probably would have been preferable to instead just release a Halo 2 Anniversary.
 The team tried to release as many updates as possible to fix the plethora of issues at hand but there simply wasn’t time.
 Halo 5: Guardians was just a year out and the time needed to be spent on it, not a collection of old games.
 Halo: The Master Chief Collection was largely abandoned until 2018 when it was revamped entirely.

 Let me set up for you what early 2016 looked like as a Halo fan.
-Years of following this series through books, comics, games, movies, toys and any other type of story telling device you can imagine culminated in Halo 5’s story, which unfortunately equivalated to your average low budget Syfy channel movie.
+Years of following this series through books, comics, games, movies, toys and any other type of story telling device you can imagine culminated in Halo 5’s story, which unfortunately turned into a something less than average.
 The Halo fan’s dream collection still did not function properly, was full of bugs and other technical issues and there was no longer anything left to look forward to.
-If it wasn’t for the revolutionary competitive multiplayer that came with Halo 5 to sweeten the mix there’d be arguably nothing current of value to latch on to in the world of Halo.
 Many fans of the series left or grew silent as the months turned to years.
 Things were all to quiet.
 I think a lot of fans just moved into the phase of acceptance, remembering what was great and trying to forget what wasn’t.
 Was there any hope?

 A few things started to happen as time went on, small things but good things.
 Halo Wars 2 was developed by Creative Assembly, the amazing talent behind Alien: Isolation and was released in 2017.
 If you’re like me Halo Wars doesn’t really satisfy that desire you get when you want to play Halo but as a fan of the lore I was more than willing to oblige.
 I think most regard Halo Wars 2’s story as pretty decent if not good, I certainly had no issues with what I played.
 The big take away was Halo Wars 2’s art style which looked far more in line with what you’d expect out of an old school Bungie Halo.
 It was a delight to see something like this in a time when you weren’t expecting current day Halo to bring much joy.
 The joy continued however, as we started to receive very sizeable updates to The Master Chief Collection.
 These updates improved the UI and actually made the multiplayer work, okay 343 I see you.
 Some traction was starting to build, not enough to say things were good again but a glimmer of hope did exist.
 It was E3 2018 when we saw the first announcement of what the next Halo game would be.
 Halo Infinite was announced showcasing a brand-new engine titled “slip space” that showed off the beautiful vistas of a Halo ring in a very familiar yet new art style.
 There wasn’t much to see in such a short tease, but it was enough to feel excitement.
 2018 went on with continued updates to The Master Chief collection, releases of new Halo novels that weren’t required reading for the next game and radio silence on Halo Infinite.
 At this time, you can start to feel the Halo community coming back, not in full force but enough to feel its presence growing.
 This brings us to where we are now.